 Here in the District, spring is in the air!
 Rock Creek Park is abloom, the tourists are out on the Mall, there are mile-long lines to the food trucks, and the sun is shining.
 At POGO, when we see sunshine, we can't help but consider one of our favorite issues: government transparency.
 Unfortunately, there's some important government information that’s still sitting in the dark.

 We’ve put together a list of seven types of information generated by the executive branch that could benefit from a little springtime sunshine—and should be made public ASAP.
 This list isn’t exhaustive, but it’s representative of the kinds of data, documents, records, and other information that we’d like to see prioritized in the President’s open government effort.
-To learn more, be sure to check out the openness floor.

 1. Robust Contracting Data